Understanding the Viral Respiratory Mapper - ACES Admissions

 ACES is a syndromic surveillance system for acute care hospitals.
 It uses natural language processing to group words or phrases in the "reason for admission" from patient records into into one of 80 syndromes.
 Syndromes include medical conditions that may indicate an outbreak or public health threat, or capture health system information.
 For example, ACES captures the syndromes AST (for asthma), OPI (for opioid intoxication or overdoes), ORTHH (for fracture of the femur or hip), and NEWB (for newborn—childbirth).
 These syndromes are not clinical diagnoses, but are intended to provide situational awareness of the current health status for a specific population or geography.
 More information about syndromic surveillance, ACES, and natural language processing can be found here.

 The current version of the Admissions Mapper includes three syndromes: pneumonia, influenza-like illness, and infection (see descriptions of the symptoms captured in these syndromes, below).They are included because they are known to be symptoms or complications of COVID-19 infection.
-The syndromes displayed may change in updated versions as we collect more information regarding the symptoms related to COVID-19 that result in patients are being admitted to hospital.
-If admissions for these syndromes increase to values that are higher than expected, it may indicate community spread in a particular geography.

 • Pneumonia captures symptoms related to pneumonia, an infection of one or both lungs that causes cough, fever, chills, and difficulty breathing.
 Signs and symptoms vary from mild to severe.
 Mild symptoms are similar to those of a cold.